armanfm/oracle-terra-dourada/pitch.md

 Later, when data is compared, coherence emerges:

 - timestamps converge
-- readings make sense together
+- readings align
 - inconsistencies become visible
 - missing records expose manipulation

 This does not create perfect consensus.
-It creates something far more realistic: **verifiable coherence**.
+It creates **verifiable coherence**.

 Fraud stops being “editing a number later”
-and becomes **coordinating multiple independent devices at the exact same moment in the physical world** — something far more difficult, costly, and risky.
+and becomes **coordinating multiple independent devices at the same physical moment** — something far more difficult and costly.

 ---

-## What Terra Dourada Actually Guarantees
+## What Terra Dourada Guarantees

 Terra Dourada does not promise to eliminate human error or sensor failure.
-It promises something more important:
+It guarantees something more important:

 **errors and fraud cannot be hidden afterward**.